-Intimate Photos Taken by Refugees as They Made Their Way Across Europe
+Intimate Photos Taken By Refugees as They Made Their Way Across Europe

 In December of 2015, photographer Kevin McElvaney was in Izmir, a Turkish coastal city separated from Greece by the Aegean Sea.
-It’s become a popular spot for migrants and refugees to find people smugglers who’ll take them across the water toward Western Europe—so popular, in fact, that some of the local shoe shops now sell lifejackets, and kids wander around flogging waterproof cases for smartphones.
+It’s become a popular spot for migrants and refugees to find people smugglers who’ll take them across the water towards Western Europe – so popular, in fact, that some of the local shoe shops now sell lifejackets, and kids wander around flogging waterproof cases for smartphones.

-Hanging around in Basmane Square, in the center of Izmir, McElvaney decided to hand out disposable cameras to a number of refugees he met, asking them to record their journeys across the continent before sending the cameras back to him in pre-paid envelopes.
-The pictures that have arrived in his mailbox portray an intimately human side of the journey across Europe that’s rarely seen in mainstream coverage of the migrant crisis—almost like looking in on a family photo album.
+Hanging around in Basmane Square, in the centre of Izmir, McElvaney decided to hand out disposable cameras to a number of refugees he met, asking them to record their journeys across the continent before sending the cameras back to him in pre-paid envelopes.
+The pictures that have arrived in his postbox portray an intimately human side of the journey across Europe that’s rarely seen in mainstream coverage of the migrant crisis – almost like looking in on a family photo album.

 Videos by VICE